-The lining of your gut acts as a gateway for nutrients, foreign compounds, and other substances passing through your digestion system.
+The lining of your gut acts as a gateway for nutrients, foreign compounds, and other substances passing through your digestive system.
 In a healthy digestive system, the nutrients from the food you eat should be digested and absorbed.
 Some of these nutrients will pass through the gut lining and into the bloodstream, as they should.
 Anything that isn’t digested, absorbed and used by the body, should move through the digestive tract and come out the other end.

 A healthy gut will also perform another key function, protecting your body from exposure to substances that could be harmful if they are allowed to enter the bloodstream.
 This doesn’t always work as it should.